-This is a This certificate is valid up to and including: day/month/year First audit Audit period: from day/month/year to day/month/year Follow-up audit On-site audit on: day/month/year

-Periodic auditDate of the accompanying audit report according to the facility: day/month/year

-For the input material and the delivery form listed below, the audited facility reports the following capacity in tonnes (t) per year and sufficient qualitative performance in each of the recovery methods.
-It is to be classified either as a pre-treatment or a final recipient facility depending on the input quality:

-Input material (system specification at article level) / classification of the facility Delivery form Capacity (Input) t/a (Where there are multiple input materials, the relevant capacities must be entered for each material position) Final product of the treatment process / by- product Transferred for recovery (in % based of the input material) Atypical contaminant fraction (in % of the input material) Systematical ly ejected in the course of pre- treatment (in % of the input material) Recommen ded recognition Recovery type and / transfer rate [%] Total

-Allocation to a recovery type is not until the calendar year has ended:
+This is a This certificate is valid up to and including: day/month/year First audit Audit per Audit period: from day/month/year to day/month/year Follow-up audit On-site a On-site audit on: day/month/year Periodic auditDa ate of the a accompanying companying audit report according to the facility: day/month/year tonnes (t) per year and suffic ient qualitative e performance i the audited facility in each of the recoving on the input qua ery methods - Input material (system specification at article level) / classification of the facility 7 Delivery form Capacity (Input) t/a (Where there are multiple input materials, the relevant capacities must be entered for each material position) Final product of the treatment process / by- product Transferred for recovery (in % based of the input material) Atypical contaminant fraction (in % of the input material) Systematical ly ejected in the course of pre- treatment (in % of the input material) Recommen ded recognition Recovery type and / transfer rate [%] 8 Total Allocation to a recovery type is not until the calendar year has ended: Yes No FR: Final recipient PR: Processor E: energy M: mechanical F: faedstock The certificate comprises two pages with appendix 1: Sample weighing note.
+The certificate does not replace the volume flow record through to the final recipient.